Bikeway closures and detours

-To receive updates about current bikeway projects, closures and detours, sign up to Cycling Brisbane to receive a bi-monthly e-newsletter for members.
+For updates about bikeway projects, as well as everything happening across Brisbane on two wheels, sign up to Cycling Brisbane to receive the bi-monthly member e-newsletter.

 Application for closure

-If you would like to apply for a or partial closure of a bikeway or shared pathway for an event or activity, download the:
+If you would like to apply for a full or partial closure of a bikeway or shared pathway for an event or activity, you can:

 Current and scheduled closures